What is Data Virtualization? Benefits, Case Studies & Top Tools

 Challenge: Anadolu Hayat is an insurance company in Turkey.
 They were facing storage challenges because they were in parallel planning to move their data center.
 These shortages lead to problems in database creation requests and it would take more than a week to export/import a database from production systems.

-Solution: Anadolu Hayat partnered with Delphix to ingest production databases so that they provided their test and solution development teams more accurate data with less time and fewer resources.
+Solution: Anadolu Hayat partnered with a data virtualization company to ingest production databases so that they provided their test and solution development teams more accurate data with less time and fewer resources.
+3

-Results: With Delphix, they reduced the database import/export time from 5+ days to 10+ minutes and 250 TB storage is avoided by virtual databases.
+Results: The insurance firm reduced the database import/export time from 5+ days to 10+ minutes and 250 TB storage is avoided by virtual databases.

 What are the leading tools for LDW?